‘Sports Illustrated’ Model Anne de Paula Stuns In Green Bikini On Instagram As She Urges Summer To Hurry Up

 “Month of May hurry up so I can see @annedepaula_ in the @si_swimsuit issue,” another on requested.

 Several other users also used the opportunity to note how lucky Joel Embiid is to call de Paula his girlfriend.
 As The Inquisitr previously pointed out, de Paula and the NBA player made their relationship social media official on Valentine’s Day after months of speculation and rumors floating around.
-Rumors of their romance began to circulate in October — not long after the swimsuit separated from Danny O’Donoghue, frontman of the Irish alternative rock band The Script.
-De Paula dated O’Donoghue for four years, ever since she had starred in the band’s music video “No Good in Goodbye” when she was 19 years old.
+Reports of their romance began to circulate in October — not long after the swimsuit separated from Danny O’Donoghue, frontman of the Irish alternative rock band The Script.
+De Paula dated O’Donoghue for four years, ever since she had starred in the band’s music video “No Good in Goodbye” when she was 19-years-old.